 Recent Work

 THE MYSTIC ROSE oratorio is composed by award-winning New England Conservatory faculty member Felicia Sandler.
-The text for this new and original work is written by playwright David Mulei, drawn from Kenzel’s play and the writings of St. Therese of Lisieux, Julian of Norwich, St. Catherine of Siena, and St. Teresa of Avila.
+The text for this new and original work is written by playwright David Mulei, devised from the writings of St. Therese of Lisieux, Julian of Norwich, St. Catherine of Siena, and St. Teresa of Avila.

 SCREEN